-In essence; the sub-surface profile consists of Silty Clays (CH) with a trace of gravel, cobble and boulder underlain by Gravelly Clay (CI, extremely weathered basalt) through to 2.1m, whereupon ASCT experienced auger refusal.
+In essence; the sub-surface profile consists of Silty Clays (CH) with trace of gravel, cobble and boulder through to an approximate depth of 1.1m, whereupon ASCT experienced auger refusal.

 The site exhibits soil stratum which ASCT have determined to be of natural origin.